 Living in Bolivia as an expat

-Bolivia is one of the poorest countries in South America but thanks to its oil, natural gas and mineral resources it is experiencing some economic growth.
+Bolivia is one of the poorest countries in South America, but thanks to its oil, natural gas and mineral resources it is experiencing some economic growth.

-Expats can find plenty of housing options in Bolivia, mostly detached houses, but apartments are also available.
+Expats can find plenty of housing options in Bolivia, primarily detached houses, but apartments are also available.
 Renting accommodation and buying property in Bolivia are feasible options, although costs vary depending on location and property size.

-In terms of getting around, while expats will find that public transport is affordable, it is not often up to the standards of more developed parts of the world.
+In terms of getting around, while expats will find public transport affordable, it is not often up to the standards of more developed parts of the world.
 Additionally, driving in Bolivia is not for the faint-hearted.
 Those brave enough to get behind the wheel should be aware that road infrastructure and signage are of a poor standard and that driving conditions can be chaotic.